SIR: Self-supervised Image Rectification via Seeing the Same Scene from Multiple Different Lenses: Self-supervised Image Rectification

-where $i\in\mathcal{M}$, $j\in\{1,2\}$, $m\in\{1,2\}$, $f_i (\cdot)$ and $f_i^{-1} (\cdot)$ represents the forward and backward warping function, respectively. $B_i^j$ is the rectified image from $A_i^j$ and $\hat{A}_i^{j}$ is the re-distorted image from $B_i^j$.
-When $j\neq m$, Eq.~\eqref{eq:backwardwarping} can be used to generate a distorted image from non-paired rectified image and distortion parameter.
+where $i\in\mathcal{M}$, $j\in\{1,2\}$, $q\in\{2,1\}$, $f_i (\cdot)$ and $f_i^{-1} (\cdot)$ represents the forward and backward warping function, respectively. $B_i^j$ is the rectified image from $A_i^j$ and $\hat{A}_i^{j}$ is the re-distorted image from $B_i^q$ using $k_i^j$.
+When $j\neq q$, Eq.~\eqref{eq:backwardwarping} can be used to generate a distorted image from non-paired rectified image and distortion parameter.
 It will be used for measure intra-model consistency, which will be detailed later.
-If $f_i (\cdot)$ and $f_i^{-1} (\cdot)$ have an analytical form, we can devise a differentiable neural module to implement it, \ie, using the ``grid\_sample'' function in PyTorch.
+If $f_i (\cdot)$ and $f_i^{-1} (\cdot)$ have an analytical form, they can be implemented as a differentiable neural module.
 In this way, we can explicitly model the rectification and distortion process and implicitly set up the dense point correspondence between distorted image and normal image.

 For the three models we selected, FOV and DM describe the pixel correspondence using the radial distance $r_u$ in the normal image and the radial distance $r_d$ in the distorted image, while ED sets up the pixel correspondence based on $r_d$ and the angle $\theta$ of the incident ray for each point in the distorted image.
 Specifically, for FOV, we have: